OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically to reveal hidden content when hovered over.
-No JavaScript is required.
-We'll use pure CSS3 for this effect.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically to reveal hidden content when clicked.
+This example uses only CSS3, no JavaScript is required.

 **Description of the Styling:**

-This effect is achieved using CSS transitions and the `max-height` property.
-Initially, the card has a small `max-height`, hiding its content.
-On hover, the `max-height` is set to a larger value (or `auto` to allow it to expand to its natural height), revealing the hidden content smoothly thanks to the transition.
-We'll also add some subtle visual cues to enhance the user experience.
+The card is built using a simple `div` with nested elements for the card's header and body.
+The key to the animation lies in the use of `max-height` and transitions.
+Initially, the card body has a very low `max-height`, hiding its content.
+On hover or click, the `max-height` is changed to a larger value (or `auto`), allowing the content to expand.
+The transition property ensures a smooth animation.

 **Full Code:**